 ‘We played South Central LA and the gig got swamped by two rival gangs.
 The street outside had gangbangers in cars screeching up and down the street.
 The gangs were ready to go to war.
 Everyone was crapping themselves.
 We finished the set then legged it’….

-Where did it all start ? ’The very first line up of Crashed Out consisted of four 15 year old school mates, Gary Fulcher, Mark Spencer, Lee Griffiths and me, Lee Wright.
+’The very first line up of Crashed Out consisted of four 15 year old school mates, Gary Fulcher, Mark Spencer, Lee Griffiths and me, Lee Wright.

 The present line up is my brother Chris Wright, Spencer Brown and Carlos.
 I’m the only original member from the start.
 At the very beginning we wanted to sound like a mash up of Rock and Punk.
 We listened to bands like Stiff Little Fingers, UK Subs, Nirvana, Cock Sparrer and AC/DC’.

 ‘The only reason I picked up the guitar was boredom.
 I was 14 years old and got it as a present for Christmas.
 I started to watch early Guns ’n’ Roses videos and got obsessed with music.
 I wanted to learn how Slash played his guitar solos, it amazed me.

 ‘We started off playing our school hall in front of the kids and teachers.
 They didn’t think much of us punk kids making a noise, but we left our mark for sure.
 Twenty odd years later I bumped into an old school teacher and he mentioned that gig haha.

 After that we started playing pubs up and down the country, it was difficult ‘cos of our age.
 But we managed to pull it off somehow.
 Around that time we supported the likes of UK Subs, The Exploited, Peter and the Test Tube Babies, GBH and a few others.

 ‘In 1995 we recorded our first self financed single in a studio called Uncle Sams here in Newcastle.
 It was a professional analogue set up.
 I can’t remember costs but it wasn’t cheap.

 After releasing the single we followed it up with an album This is Our Music.
 Uncle Sam’s studio had a good vibe !’

-Have you any funny stories from gigs ?
-‘Theres always funny stories when traveling abroad with the band, trouble is it’s always a blur because of the alcohol, ha ha !
-I remember on one of our first trip’s abroad we decided to go by ferry.
+‘There are always funny stories when traveling abroad with the band, trouble is it’s always a blur because of the alcohol !
+I remember on one of our first trips abroad we decided to go by ferry.
 We got absolutely plastered on the way over and one of the lads passed out drunk on the floor.
 Someone decided to pour a carton full of boiled rice down the back of his underpants while he slept.
 It wasn’t hot by the way.

 ’Once we played in an old prison in Germany, with support from The Bruisers, who went on to become The Dropkick Murphys.
 Anyway it kicked off outside and some nutters were shooting guns so we had to hide in the back of the building.

-This is a very bizzare but true story.
+This is a very bizarre but true story.
 We were in LA when we met Lemmy at the Rainbow Rooms.
 He asked me if I wanted to buy a Hollywood star paving slab with my name ettched on it.
 He said he could have it shipped to Jarrow for me!!
 Honestly true story’.

 ‘Well twenty plus years later we are still playing all over the world.
 We have new recordings in the pipeline and we have some new band members too.
 Things are going really well.
 Thanks for the interview’.